owainlewis/oci-haskell-sdk/README.md

 ## TODO

-1. CI/CD builds
+* CI/CD builds
-2. Cleanup the signature stuff
+* Cleanup the signature stuff
-3. Docs
+*  Docs
+* Reconcile types.
+Using a mish mash of text and bs etc

 ## Misc